bitofu/unity_graph_view_quest_editor/README.md

 # About

 Snippet code for an in Unity graph based quest editor.
+Starts from `IncididentGraphEditorWindow`

 The graph style is based off of: [@Wafflus](https://github.com/Wafflus/unity-dialogue-system)